 Placement Options prioritises placement in the community without conditions – or with liberty – in the majority of cases.
 If necessary, conditions such as monitoring, supervision and surety may be applied.
 Finally, immigration detention may be used as a last resort in exceptional cases, provided the standards of necessity, reasonableness and proportionality have been met.

-Implementing the CAP model
+Implementing the Revised CAP model

-Governments in partnership with civil society can work in five stages on implementing CAP.
-Find out more in the introduction to the handbook for policy makers.
 The IDC can provide support and make connections on a national, regional and international level.

 Get the handbook on CAP

-The policies described in this handbook, as outlined in the CAP model, are currently being implemented in a range of countries to enforce immigration law through mechanisms that do not rely heavily on detention.
+The policies described in this handbook, as outlined in the Revised CAP model, are currently being implemented in a range of countries to enforce immigration law through mechanisms that do not rely heavily on detention.
 View or download the handbook on preventing unnecessary immigration detention.